College of Business Administration

 Business Career Center

-The UIC Business Career Center is open with all resources available to students, including advising, workshops, job and internship opportunities, career fairs, and more.
+The UIC Business Career Center is open with all resources available to students, including career advising, workshops, job and internship opportunities, career fairs, and more.
 A team of experienced career coaches are here to help students learn the skills they need to find the right business career and translate their classroom experiences to the workplace.

 Visit the UIC Business Connect for more information.